Norse settlement of North America: Pseudohistory

-While there is no physical evidence of a Norse settlements in North America except for the far east of Canada, other so-called discoveries have been proposed and rejected by scholars.
+While there is no physical evidence of Norse settlements in North America except for Greenland and the far east of Canada, other so-called discoveries have been proposed and rejected by scholars.
 Unsubstantiated claims of Norse colonization are especially common in New England.

 Supposed physical evidence has been found to be deliberately falsified or historically baseless, often to promote a political agenda.
 Literary critic Annette Kolodny criticized attempts to evoke what she termed "plastic vikings".
 These were fictional characters treated as historical figures, but "depicted variously as heroic warriors and empire builders, barbarous berserker invaders, fighters for freedom, courageous explorers, would-be colonists, seamen and merchants, poets and saga men, glorious ancestors, bloodthirsty pagan pirates, and civilized Christian converts" depending on the speaker or author.
 Purported runestones have been found in North America, most famously the Kensington Runestone.
 These are generally considered forgeries or misinterpretations of Native American petroglyphs.
-Gordon Campbell's book Norse America, published in 2021, presents his thesis that the "fleeting and ill-documented" idea that Vikings "discovered America" quickly seduced Americans of northern European Protestant descent, some of whom went on to deliberately manufacture evidence to support it.
+Gordon Campbell's book Norse America, published in 2021, presents his thesis that despite the "fleeting and ill-documented" Norse presence, the idea that Vikings "discovered America" quickly seduced Americans of northern European Protestant descent, some of whom went on to deliberately manufacture evidence to support it.

 Monuments claimed to be Norse include: